 Note that all projects have due dates that are generally inflexible (although an occasional exception has been made due to unusual circumstances).
 Failure to meet a due date usually results in probation but, depending on the overall picture of a student's performance, is also grounds for dismissal from the program.
-It is in everyone's interests that a student stay on track.
+It is in everyone's interests that a student stays on track.

 - 1. First Year Project (FYP).
 This research project is conducted under the close supervision of a faculty research advisor.
 It need not involve data collection, but rather may involve responsibility for completing part of an ongoing study in the faculty member's laboratory or analyzing an already existing data set from a new perspective.
 (Of course, it is also fine for a student to collect data.)
 Thus, the training goal is to give the students experience with the design and/or analysis of research in an ongoing working environment rather than to get them immediately embarked on a two- to three-year Master's project.
-The final products of the FYP are: 1) a presentation in the program's proseminar presentation series in the Fall quarter of the student's second year and 2) a formal write-up of the FYP to be submitted to the student's advisor by the beginning of winter quarter during the second year.
+The final products of the FYP are: 1) a presentation in the program's proseminar presentation series in the fall quarter of the student's second year and 2) a formal write-up of the FYP to be submitted to the student's advisor by the beginning of winter quarter during the second year (for students entering the program in the 2024-2025 academic year going forward).
 Students who obtain publishable results will be encouraged to submit those results for publication.
 Final approval of the project is entirely in the hands of the faculty research advisor. - 2.
-Second and Third Year Project (STYP).
-The STYP (equivalent to a master's project) is intended to involve more of the student's own initiative in selection of a research question and design of a study than the first-year project (though a FYP may be expanded to fulfill the requirement of the STYP).
-The report of the completed project should be of journal article length and format to facilitate and encourage the publication of STYP results.
-Students also obtain important experience in communicating their work by presenting their STYP findings in the area proseminar presentation series just as they did with their FYP.
-All students must defend their STYP by July 15 after their third years.
-The requirement for a Master's degree is a defense and approval by a committee of two faculty members, one of whom will be the student's primary advisor.
+Third Year Project (TYP).
+The TYP (equivalent to a master's project) is intended to involve more of the student's own initiative in selection of a research question and design of a study than the first-year project.
+The report of the completed project should be of journal article length and format to facilitate and encourage the publication of TYP results.
+For students entering the program in the 2023-2024 academic year going forward, all students must complete an oral defense of their TYP by July 15 after their third years.
+The paper and oral defense must be approved by a committee of three faculty members, one of whom will be the student's primary advisor.
+The remaining members may be clinical core faculty but are not required to be.
+For students entering the program prior to the 2023-2024 academic year, the requirement for a Master's degree is a defense and approval by a committee of two faculty members, one of whom will be the student's primary advisor.
 The second may be a member of the clinical core faculty but is not required to be. - 3.
-Preliminary Examination.
-The preliminary examination project consists of either (1) writing a substantive review paper on a topic of interest to the student, (2) conducting an empirical study with a faculty member other than the primary mentor (note that the primary mentor may also be involved) and writing a manuscript describing the study and its results, or (3) a NIMH NRSA or other major federal funding application.
+Qualifying/Preliminary Examination.
+For students entering the program in the 2023-2024 academic year going forward, the qualifying/preliminary examination project consists of either (1) writing a substantive review paper (in the style of a Psychological Bulletin/Psychological Review/Clinical Psychology Review article) on a topic of interest to the student or (2) a NIMH NRSA or other major federal funding application.
+The exam includes an oral defense by a committee of three faculty members, one of whom may be the student's primary advisor.